 COVID-19 UPDATE: INFORMATION FOR VISITORS ATTENDING PUBLIC GALLERIES

-From 11:59pm Sunday 22 November 2020, public galleries across Victoria can open to the public under the Final Step of the Victorian Government's Coronavirus (COVID-19) Roadmap for Reopening.
+From 11:59pm Sunday 6 December 2020, Victoria moves to COVIDSafe Summer restrictions as part of the of the Victorian Government's Coronavirus (COVID-19) Roadmap for Reopening.

-It may take time for galleries to prepare to re-open and welcome you back - we recommend visiting member gallery websites via the links below before you visit to check that they are open and to learn about COVID Safe protocols ahead of your visit.
+Galleries can open to the public subject to a range of requirements - we recommend visiting our member gallery websites before you visit to check that they are open and to learn about COVID Safe protocols ahead of your visit.

 Online gallery programs: you can continue to engage with public galleries from home.
 Visit our list of online gallery experiences HERE.